jnvm/db-linter/readme.md

 								<b><a href='#organism.name'>name</a></b>
 								<i alt=column-type>text <sub><sup>nullable</sup></sub></i>
 							</code>
-							- its apt & fitting name that was not made up on the spot
+							- its apt &amp; fitting name that was not made up on the spot
 						</dd>
 					</li>
 					<li id='organism.image' >